 During the first two weeks of every semester, there is a room freeze period where students are not permitted to change rooms, unless under extreme circumstances.
 This period is specifically designed to allow students an opportunity to learn how to deal with living with a new person and work out their differences in a constructive manner.
 Following the first two weeks, the department offers an open room change period for one week.
 During this open room change period, students may make room changes for any reason by meeting with the Assistant Director of Housing and Academic Success.
 After this open room change period, students are expected to resolve conflicts with roommates or other room concerns without changing rooms.

 It is a fact that roommates sometimes face challenges with one another, as it is not an easy endeavor to try and live with a person previously unknown to you.
 Outside of the open room change period, residence life staff work with roommate conflicts on a case-by-case basis.
 If residential students are having concerns with their roommate, they are advised to seek out the Community Assistant (CA) in their community.
 The CA will help the roommates devise a roommate agreement to alleviate the concerns that are present.
 This agreement will be reviewed after a specified period of time (typically a week), to see if all parties have held up their end of the agreement and the problems have been properly addressed.
-If, after this time has passed and the agreement has not resolved the issues, the students may be asked to meet with the Hall Director (HD) responsible for their residential area.
-The HD will discuss with the students their concerns and help them to devise a viable solution.
-After reviewing the situation and discussing it with the students, the HD may approve a room change for one of the students and refer her/him to the Assistant Director of Housing and Academic Success, who will coordinate their change in room assignment.
+If, after this time has passed and the agreement has not resolved the issues, the students may be asked to meet with the Graduate Area Coordinator (GAC) responsible for their residential area.
+The GAC will discuss with the students their concerns and help them to devise a viable solution.
+After reviewing the situation and discussing it with the students, the GAC may approve a room change for one of the students and refer her/him to the Assistant Director of Housing and Academic Success, who will coordinate their change in room assignment.